coveo/source.coveo.com/_posts/2021-02-15-how-to-to-leverage-search-pages-api.md

 <hosted-search-page id="globalSearchBox"></hosted-search-page>
 {% endhighlight %}

-3 - Here is how to initialize the code (note the custom event CoveoScriptLoaded instead of page load):
+3 - Here is how to initialize the code.
+Note that we use the custom event CoveoScriptLoaded instead of page load.
+Page Ids are not directly exposed in the platform; you can use [Swagger UI](https://platform.cloud.coveo.com/docs?urls.primaryName=Search%20Pages#/Search%20pages/get_rest_organizations__organizationID__pages) to retrieve them:

 {% highlight javascript %}
 var COVEO_ORG_ID = '**************************';